 How to Get 60Hz or 120Hz on a 4K Monitor

-If you have a PC build that can comfortably run 4K resolution at a high frame rate, then it is a no brainer to want your 4K monitor to display its amazing graphics in 60Hz or even 120Hz.
+If you have a PC build that can comfortably run 4K resolution at a high frame rate, then it is a no-brainer to want your 4K monitor to display its amazing graphics at 60Hz or even 120Hz.

 At the end of the day, by spending thousands of dollars on your setup, you would expect to be able to play at the best possible graphics that both your PC and gaming monitor can handle.

 So, in this guide, I’m going to show you how to get 60Hz on a 4K monitor, and then I’ll show you how to get 120Hz on a 4K monitor too.

 I’ll also show you how to achieve all this with no screen tearing or any other performance-related issues.

 How to Get 60 Hz on a 4K Monitor

 Getting 60 Hz on a 1920x1080p monitor is easy.
 You can pretty much achieve that with any connectivity cable that you find in the box with all the old cables.
 However, when it comes to achieving this frequency in 4K, the story is completely different.

 As 4K technology is fairly new, especially to gaming, the standard HDMI is unfortunately non-compatible.
 So, an unsuitable HDMI cable is a pretty good reason why your 4k monitor is stuck at 30hz.
 In fact, even HDMI 2.0 isn’t officially good enough when it comes to generating 60 Hz frequency at 4K.
 Only HDMI 2.1 is.

 So, if you are wondering how to get 60hz on a 4K monitor, the safest route would be to just go for a DisplayPort 1.3.